kowey/traces-through-time/devel/README.md

 1. Create the directory GOLD
 2. Extract the most recent ttt-gold-YYYY-MM-DD.tar.bz file in it (you should thus have GOLD/ttt-gold-YYYY-MM-DD)
-3. Copy or rename that directory to GOLD/working
+3. Rename that GOLD/ttt-gold-YYYY-MM-DD directory to GOLD/working

 ## Introduction